Reduce chemicals, chores and costs for pools & hot tubs

 How do I use it?

-Mineral electrode is hooked into your pool or spa plumbing and connected to a controller.
+Mineral cell is hooked into your pool or spa plumbing and connected to a controller.

 Digital controller allows you to configure the mineral output for your pool or spa.